Summer Internship Program

 The AAPD Summer Internship Program is a professional and career development opportunity for disabled students and recent graduates to access meaningful employment, gain leadership skills, and connect to the broader disability community.

-During the summer, each intern is matched with a mentor who provides them with career guidance.
-AAPD provides interns with a living stipend, a technology and internet stipend for remote interns, transportation to and from Washington, DC, and fully accessible housing.
+AAPD interns are paid a living stipend and transportation to and from Washington, D.C.
+In-person interns are provided fully accessible housing.
+Remote interns receive a technology, internet, and a housing stipend if applicable.
 Due to minimizing barriers to participation, we are able to recruit a diverse cohort of interns.
 As a result, we connect our host employers to talented emerging leaders with disabilities.

 Internship Application Process and FAQs